uri-library-data-services/iassist-preview/content/blog/dpc2018-conference-report.md

-One needed to be there to listen to the afternoon session by Abass Mustapha on Audio-Visual Digital Preservation of Yoruba Indigenous Knowledge and its economic benefits, as well as the Busicon Exhibitor\'s presentation on equipment for Digital Preservation and methods for it, presented by Lola Akanbi, the CEO of the company.
+One needed to be there to listen to the afternoon session by Abass Mustapha on Audio-Visual Digital Preservation of Yoruba Indigenous Knowledge and its economic benefits, as well as the Busicon Exhibitor's presentation on equipment for Digital Preservation and methods for it, presented by Lola Akanbi, the CEO of the company.
 Quite a package!
-Participants were practically \'chased out\' from the venue at 5.45pm, almost two hours beyond target, not due to lateness, but to the lively discussions that kept coming.
+Participants were practically 'chased out' from the venue at 5.45pm, almost two hours beyond target, not due to lateness, but to the lively discussions that kept coming.
 See!

-And\... without doubt, NLA-PACS is creating a networking family that say nothing to each other, but come out with a colour code, simply coincidental! \*Code purple!\*.
+And... without doubt, NLA-PACS is creating a networking family that say nothing to each other, but come out with a colour code, simply coincidental! *Code purple!*.
 It was fun!

 **Day 4: **The Grand finale was grand!
 The three papers that ended the conference were information packed, by Isaac Ajibola; Rachael Odunlade &